Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Periodic Solutions of Model Equations

 \subsection{Difficulties in analyzing periodic solutions of the 3D PWLD system}

-Let us first provide a detailed explanation of the difficulty in rigorously analyzing the periodic solutions of system (\ref{matrix form 3D_equation}).
-The Poincaré mapping is a powerful tool for studying periodic solutions in dynamical systems.
+We first examine the difficulty of rigorously analyzing the periodic solutions of system~(\ref{matrix form 3D_equation}).
+Poincaré mapping\cite{strogatz2024nonlinear} is a powerful tool for studying periodic solutions in dynamical systems.
 However, for general PWLD systems, constructing a Poincaré map requires careful treatment of transitions across the switching surface within each subspace, which presents significant challenges.
-For system (\ref{matrix form 3D_equation}), we treat the separation plane $\{y = 0\}$ as the Poincaré section.
-As discussed previously, when the system operates in any half-space, the velocity of the ball can be represented as
+For system (\ref{matrix form 3D_equation}), we treat the separation plane $\{y = 0\}$ as the Poincaré section, which is a hypersurface transversally crossed by the system trajectories such that successive intersections define a discrete return map.
+In the present system, trajectories cross this plane with nonzero velocity in the $y$ direction, ensuring that the induced Poincaré map is well-defined.
+As discussed previously, when the system operates in either half-space, the velocity of the ball can be represented as